Arthur-Milchior/anki-tag-missing-medias/README.md

 not have a missing media.
 So that if you have corrected a note, it does not appear anymore when you search for notes with Missing Media.
 ## Internal
-It totally redefines the method `anki.media.MediaManager.check`.
+It totally redefines the method `aqt.mediacheck.MediaChecker.check`.
 So this add-on is incompatible with any other add-on changing this method.